Xinyao-Zhang/Xinyao-Zhang.github.io/_pages/people.md

   <div class="col-md-12">
     <p style="text-align: justify; max-width: 900px; margin: 0 auto;">
       We devote to create an inclusive and supportive environment for all members of the lab to learn from each other and work as a team.
       We encourage the exploration of a diverse set of ideas.
-We recognize, embrace, and honor the unique cultural and personal experiences each team member brings, and ensure mutual respect and continuous growth.
+We recognize, embrace, and honor the unique cultural and personal experiences each lab member brings, and ensure mutual respect and continuous growth!
     </p>
   </div>
 </div>